tryretool/retool-app-exchange/applets/twilio-conversations/docs/twilio-setup.md

 | `xmldom` | `0.1.27` |
 | `util` | `0.11.0` |

-## 8. Create a function to issue voice tokens
+## 8. Create a function to issue chat tokens

 In order for the embedded Twilio Conversations client to authenticate with Twilio's services, it needs a valid access token.
 To create a function for issuing chat tokens: